 Asana is a company created by Facebook co-founder Dustin Moskovitz and ex-Googler Justin Rosenstein.
-You can’t have more qualified people to work on such a tool.
 Rosenstein is the man behind Facebook ‘Like’ and ‘fanpages’.

 Asana is task-based software, a shared to-do list for the company.
 Work is assigned and completed by a potentially unending set of teams created on the fly.
 Asana is a Sanskrit word meaning “easeful posture.”
 Yoga practitioners think of it in terms of complex poses done effortlessly.
 “You should read a lot into the name,” Dustin Moskovitz said.

-Just few days ago I was wanting to freeze on a project management tool.
+Just a few days ago I was wanting to freeze on a project management tool.
 OpenProj is a bit complicated.
 Many times you just want to have a way to see what are the tasks one has to work on and move on with things.
-OpenProj, MS Project are way too complex, may be the User Interface makes you feel that way.
+OpenProj, MS Project are way too complex, maybe the User Interface makes you feel that way.

 - Tasks can be named and assigned across the company, then shut down or subdivided as the work progresses.